 In addition to the competing healthcare education delivery methods in the industry, we also have direct competitors.
 In our Workforce Solutions business segment, a number of companies offer competitive learning management products and talent management modules to the healthcare industry.
 We compete with companies such as Cornerstone OnDemand, Healthcare Source, Oracle, SABA, SAP, Workday, and SumTotal Systems that provide their services to multiple industries, including healthcare.
 We also compete with large medical publishers that have operating units that offer learning management systems that focus on healthcare, such as Reed Elsevier Group's MC Strategies, Wolters Kluwer, and Relias Learning, which is owned by Bertelsmann.
-In our Patient Experience Solutions business segment, we face competition from large nationally recognized research firms such as Gallup, National Research Corporation, Press Ganey Associates, Studer Group, Professional Research Consultants, Inc., and others.
-Our Patient Experience business also experiences direct competition from vendors who provide research services to other industries including Kenexa, which is now owned by IBM, and Foresight, which is now owned by TNS Global.
 In our Provider Solutions business segment, we see competition primarily from several large companies, such as MD-Staff and Cactus from symplr.

-We believe our Workforce Solutions, which include both products and services that facilitate training, assessment, and development for healthcare professionals, a wide assortment of courseware, a mechanism for measuring satisfaction and/or other results, and the ability to provide all our services on a single platform over the Internet, provide us with a competitive advantage.
-In our Patient Experience business segment, we believe our large proprietary database of survey results, technology infrastructure designed to automate the processing of survey results, proprietary core survey instruments and action plan development methodology, and our ability to quickly deliver relevant online courseware targeted at addressing survey related findings provide us with a competitive advantage.
+We believe our Workforce Solutions, which include both products and services that facilitate training, assessment, and development for healthcare professionals, offer a wide assortment of courseware, include a mechanism for measuring satisfaction and/or other results, and provide all our services on a single platform over the Internet, provide us with a competitive advantage.
 In our Provider Solutions business segment, we believe the scope and quality of our products, capability to connect medical staff credentialing with provider enrollment, and innovative new predictive analytics provide us with a competitive advantage.
-We believe that the principal competitive factors affecting the marketing of our Workforce, Patient Experience, and Provider Solutions to the healthcare industry include:
+We believe that the principal competitive factors affecting the marketing of our Workforce and Provider Solutions to the healthcare industry include:

-- features of our SaaS-based platform and applications, including reporting, management functionality, ability to manage a variety of events or modalities, courseware assignment, curriculum management, documenting competency assessments and performance appraisals, scalability, and the ability to track utilization and results; - scope and variety of Internet-based learning courseware available, including mandated content for OSHA, The Joint Commission, patient safety, and HIPAA requirements, ICD-10 training, competency-based content, courseware scenarios that drive simulators, courseware that provides CPR certification, as well as the ability of our customers to create and host their own web-enabled courseware; - our singular focus on the healthcare industry and our deep healthcare expertise; - scope and quality of professional services offered, including survey execution, implementation, benchmarking, training and the expertise and technical knowledge of the customers' employees; - competitive pricing, which supports a return on investment to customers when compared to other alternative delivery methods; - · customer service and support; - effectiveness of sales and marketing efforts; and - · company reputation.
+- features of our SaaS-based platform and applications, including reporting, management functionality, ability to manage a variety of events or modalities, courseware assignment, curriculum management, documenting competency assessments and performance appraisals, scalability, and the ability to track utilization and results; - scope and variety of Internet-based learning courseware available, including mandated content for OSHA, The Joint Commission, patient safety, and HIPAA requirements; competency-based content; courseware scenarios that drive simulators; courseware that provides CPR certification; and the ability of our customers to create and host their own web-enabled courseware; - our singular focus on the healthcare industry and our deep healthcare expertise; - scope and quality of professional services offered, including implementation, benchmarking, and training; - competitive pricing, which supports a return on investment to customers when compared to other alternative delivery methods; - customer service and support; - effectiveness of sales and marketing efforts; and - company reputation.